Google-Developer-Groups-Skyline-College/.github/profile/README.md

 <div align="center" style="width: 100%">
   <img width="100px" src="https://media1.tenor.com/m/MJe9elAbpH8AAAAC/no-cat.gif">
   <img width="100px" src="https://media0.giphy.com/media/M4NykXxUE0HAcK7UJ6/giphy.gif">

 </div>

 ## 🚧 Check out our current living projects:
+All our projects are open-sourced and can receive contributions from anyone in the community, no matter you are a beginner or an experienced project contributor. **All of our projects are done by growing and learning students like you!**

+Join us on Discord and through our club meetings to start collaborating with the club and your fellow students!

 **Club Website**
 - 🔗 https://github.com/Skyline-College-Computer-Science-Club/project.ClubWebsite